panglesd/slipshow/docs/faq.rst

      taste is emacs, but I am sure there are tons of great editors to write html.
-Do not write everything by hand, but in a more "high-level" way: use shortcuts to add elements, attributes, move your cursor according to the tree an html file defines...
+Do not write everything by hand, but in a more "high-level" way: use shortcuts to add elements, attributes, move your cursor according to the tree an html file defines…

      You can have a look at `pug <https://pugjs.org>`_.
 It is a language that can be compiled to html, using `pug-cli